confidential-computing/twi/TWI_Definitions.md

 2. **Credential Binding** Property
 - A Workload that uses bearer tokens to communicate its Workload Credentials cannot be said to have a Trustworthy Identity, since the credential isn’t bound to the Workload instance.
 While this may be required for interoperability and may necessitate additional compensating controls to mitigate the threats, such mitigations are outside the scope of the TWI SIG.
+- The binding to the credential issuer is fairly straightforward: the issuer signs the issued credential with their private key.
+-
 3. **Workload Provenance** Property
 - Provenance is a required property of TWI because the first two requirements, while _necessary_, are not _sufficient_ to establish trustworthiness.
 In layman terms, one may be sure that Bob can keep secrets (confidentiality) and can be reasonably assumed to only execute a given piece of code as well as not tamper with his data (integrity).
 From those facts alone one cannot tell anything about Bob’s trustworthiness (_reputation_) __– that can be done by “asking around” and that’s where provenance comes in handy.
 - Provenance provides linkage between the Workload Credential and some auditable metadata – such as issuer policies, issuance records, or unique identifiers – that ties the Credential to both the Workload instance and the issuer’s trust domain.